IdrisDY/alx-pre_course/README.md

-My first repository in the ALX program as a software engineer
+My first repository in the ALX program as a software engineer.
+Updated,cheers.